CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective

 \subsection{Identify critical cache entries by constraining worst-case perturbation.}

 Drawing on optimization strategies in machine learning, we propose lowering the upper bound of perturbation, effectively constraining the worst-case perturbation and thereby reducing actual perturbations for identifying critical cache entries.
-However, directly minimizing the upper bound $\theta$ remains non-trivial.
-To balance both the complexity and selection effectiveness, we introduce a two-stage greedy perturbation-constrained selection Algorithm \ref{alg:selection}, specifically designed to lower the perturbation upper bound for critical cache entry identification.
+However, minimizing the upper bound $\theta$ still remains non-trivial.
+To balance both the complexity and effectiveness, we introduce a two-stage greedy selection Algorithm \ref{alg:selection}, specifically designed to lower the perturbation upper bound for critical cache entry identification.

 In this algorithm, the total budget \(b\) is divided into two portions based on a hyperparameter \(\alpha\).
 In the first stage, a fraction of the budget, \(b' = b \times \alpha\), is allocated to prioritize KV cache entries with high attention weights.
-In the second stage, the remaining budget, \(b'' = b-b'\), is used to consider both the norms of the projected value states and the attention weights \footnote{A small constant $\epsilon$ (e.g., 1E-4) is added to attention weights to ensure numerical stability.}.
+In the second stage, the remaining budget, \(b'' = b-b'\), is used to consider both the norms of the projected value states and the attention weights \footnote{A small $\epsilon$ (1E-4) is added to mitigate information loss from sparse attention weights during multiplication.}.
 This two-stage selection employs a Top-K operation to effectively constrain the worst-case perturbation.
 To substantiate the effectiveness of our proposed algorithm, we provide a theoretical analysis in the following section.